nhsconnect/FHIR-NRLS-API/pages/test/test_security.md

 - Citizen Id (UK only)
 - SmartCards (UK only)

-Depending on the chosen end usage, channel and network will influence the chosen security choice.
+Depending on the chosen end usage, channel, and network will influence the chosen security choice.

-# API Considerations #
+# API Considerations

 Other API consideration are shown below.
 Please click on the parts of the API process to continue your API creation journey.

 {% include custom/provide_api.svg %}

-{% include custom/contribute.html content="Get in involved and contribute to the above API considerations interoperabilityteam@nhs.net"%}
+{% include custom/contribute.html content="Get involved and contribute to the above API considerations by contacting [nrls@interoperabilityteam.net](mailto:nrls@interoperabilityteam.net)."%}